Unturned3/Microdot/readme.md

 * How do I properly configure the Linux kernel?
 * How can I compile a kernel with minimal bloat?
 * What are the bare minimum components needed for a functional system?

+### What does "Microdot" mean?

+Microdots are a steganographic technique that involves photographically shrinking a large chunk of text to the size of a typographical dot, such as a period.
+This term is used here to figuratively show the fact that Microdot Linux compresses a lot of functionality into a tiny amount of space.

 ### Who is the intended audience of the Microdot Project?